Everything Is Love: Release and promotion

 On June 6, 2018, Beyoncé and Jay-Z embarked on the joint On the Run II Tour, a sequel to their 2014 On the Run Tour.
 At the end of their second show at London Stadium in London on June 16, 2018, Beyoncé announced to the crowd that the duo had a surprise before leaving the stage.
 Then, the music video for "Apeshit" played on the LED video screen onstage.
 Following the conclusion of the video, the words "ALBUM OUT NOW" came across the screen.
 Everything Is Love was subsequently released exclusively via Jay-Z's streaming service Tidal and all audience members received a free six-month trial subscription in order to be able to stream the album.
 The album was also made available for purchase on Tidal's online music store.
-The release was announced worldwide on the Beyoncé and Jay-Z's respective social media accounts with the artist of the album being monikered as the Carters.
+The release was announced worldwide on Beyoncé and Jay-Z's respective social media accounts with the artist of the album being monikered as the Carters.
 On the same day, the music video for the album's second track and lead single, "Apeshit", was released on Beyoncé's official YouTube channel.
 It was directed by Ricky Saiz and filmed at the Louvre in Paris.

 On June 18, the album was made available across numerous other platforms, including iTunes Store, Apple Music, Deezer, Amazon Music, Napster, Google Play Music and Spotify.